-From the rugged beauty of Dartmoor National Park to the stunning UNESCO World Heritage cliffs of the Jurassic Coast, Devon has inspired filmmakers and photographers from around the globe.
+From the rugged beauty of Dartmoor National Park to the stunning UNESCO World Heritage cliffs and harbours of the Jurassic Coast, Devon has inspired filmmakers and photographers from around the globe.
 So unsurprisingly, people come from far and wide to visit and photograph some of the UK’s most treasured and beautiful landscapes.

-The workshop will concentrate on landscape photography and will allow you to hone, practice and improve your field craft and technical skills whatever your level of ability and experience.
 In the evenings, you’ll be able to review and discuss you work in the comfort of the Mazzard Farm lounge over a glass of wine or a cold beer.

 Who is it for?

 - Photographers who have a new camera and not sure how to use it, or are simply new to landscape photography, through to intermediate landscape photographers.

 - Tuition is in small groups (up to six people), so that Gary can spend plenty of time with each photographer and allow for different skill levels.

 What do you need to bring?

 - A camera which has manual control capabilities (a DSLR, mirrorless or high-end compact camera)